Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-04-dates.md

 ## Learning Objectives

-1. Define the Date Object and its important methods
+1. Describe the Date Object and its important methods
 1. Use the Date Object to generate dates and times, and format dates and times.
 1. Construct methods that build and expand the core functionality of the Date object